lucianonooijen/Personal-Website/content/about.md

 My current position is senior/lead engineer at Companion Group, a co-development agency focussing on multiplayer games where I work on various projects and in various roles.

-I am also open to part-time freelance/consultancy work for multiplayer games or web development.
-More info can be found [here](/freelance/).
+I am also open to part-time freelance/consultancy work for multiplayer games, start-up consultancy or web development.
+More info can be found on my [freelance page](/freelance/).

 #### Work